PaLeroy/phd_defense/talk.md

 - Deep Q-Network (DQN) is learning $Q(s\_t, u\_t)$ with a neural network.

-- If the environment is partially observable, decision based on the history $\tau$.
+- If the environment is partially observable, decisions are based on the history $\tau$.